nuejs/www/docs/nuejs/index.md

 # Nue ~JS~ • Introduction

 Nue JS is an extremely small (2.3kb minzipped) JavaScript library for building user interfaces.
-It is a core part of [Nue tools](/tools/).
+It is the core of [Nue toolset](/tools/).
 It’s like *Vue.js, React.js*, or *Svelte* but there are no hooks, effects, props, portals, watchers, injects, suspensions, or other unusual abstractions on your way. ~Learn the basics of HTML, CSS, and JavaScript and you are good to go~.

-## Build user interfaces with 10x less code [less-is-more]
+## Build user interfaces with less code [less-is-more]
 The biggest benefit with Nue is that you need less code to do the same thing.
-It's not unusual to see 10x differences in the amount of code you need to write.
+It's not unusual to see 2-10x differences in the amount of code you need to write.
 For example, here's a custom list box component written with Nue:

 [.listbox-demo]
   [listbox]